tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-1.md

 # 1 - Intro to Canvas Sprites

 ## Overview
-Let's get stuff moving on the screen, and explore the many techniques we have for creating objects in JavaScript.
+Let's get stuff moving on the screen, and begin to explore the many techniques we have for creating objects in JavaScript.

 ## Contents